Richard Hüttig

-Richard Hüttig (Pronounced OO-teg; 18 March 1908 in Roßleben-Bottendorf – 14 June 1934 in Berlin, executed) was a prewar German Communist who was put to death, apparently more for his political convictions than for any crime he committed.
+Richard Hüttig (Pronounced OO-teg; 18 March 1908 in Roßleben-Bottendorf – 14 June 1934 in Berlin, executed) was a prewar German Communist who was put to death, more for his political convictions than for any crime he committed.

 Life

-Richard Hüttig's family worked the land.
+Hüttig's family worked the land.
 At the age of 20, he moved to Berlin, where he eventually joined the Rote Jungfront and eventually also the Communist Party of Germany (KPD).